iizukanao/node-rtsp-rtmp-server/README.md

 ### RTSP, RTMP, and HTTP server in Node.js

 - Acts as RTSP, RTMP/RTMPE/RTMPT/RTMPTE, and HTTP server.
-- This server is supposed to receive audio/video packets via UNIX domain sockets.
-- RTSP stream is viewable with Android's VideoView and VLC media player.
+- RTSP stream is viewable with VLC media player and a VideoView of Android.
-- RTMP stream is viewable with Flowplayer.
+- RTMP stream is viewable with Flowplayer and JW Player.

-(Documentation is in progress)

 ### Installation